Jimaras08/mlops-lab-example-yelp/README.md

 The [first lab](https://github.com/mlopscommunity/engineering.labs/tree/master/Lab1_Operationalizing_Pytorch_with_Mlflow) was about integration of [PyTorch](https://pytorch.org/) with [MLflow](https://mlflow.org/).
 The ML problem to tackle was a free choice.

 ## Model Development
 Our team chose the Review classification problem based on [Yelp Dataset](https://www.yelp.com/dataset).
 The data consists of the list of reviews on restaurant, museums, hospitals, etc., and the number of stars associated with this review (0-5).
-We model this task as a classification problem: is the review positive (has >=3 stars) or negative (has <3 stars).
-Following the [torchtext tutorial](https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html), we implemented a model consisting of 2 layers: `EmbeddingBag` and the linear layer (we decided not to use the [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) after having some tech difficulties with pickle and mlflow).
+We model this task as a binary classification problem: is the review positive (has >=3 stars) or negative (has <3 stars).
+Following the [torchtext tutorial](https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html), we implemented a model consisting of 2 layers: `EmbeddingBag` and a linear layer, followed by a sigmoid activation function (using [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
 Please find the code in [./src](./src).
-Many thanks to @paulomaia20 for handling this! :nerd_face:
+Many thanks to [@paulomaia20](https://github.com/paulomaia20) for handling this! :nerd_face:

 ## Web UI
 First of all, we implemented a small Web UI with [Streamlit](https://www.streamlit.io/) that defined the final goal of the project:

 ![streamlit](img/streamlit.png)

 This Web UI is written in somewhat 50 lines of Python code!
 It uses REST API to access the deployed Model Proxy service, which provides both model inference and statistics calculation.
 The Web UI is deployed via [Streamlit Sharing](https://blog.streamlit.io/introducing-streamlit-sharing/).
-Thanks @dmangonakis for the implementation! :sunglasses:
+Thanks [@dmangonakis](https://github.com/dmangonakis) for the implementation! :sunglasses:

 ## Infrastructure
 We absolutely :heart: [Kubernetes](https://kubernetes.io/).
 And for this task, we couldn't resist not to use it.
 So we created a kubernetes cluster in GCP (thanks Google for [$300 free credit](https://cloud.google.com/free)), used [helm charts](https://larribas.me/helm-charts) to deploy MLflow server backed by managed PostgreSQL database as backend store and GCS bucket as artifact store.
 All services were exposed via public IP (thanks [Neu.ro](https://neu.ro) for adding the A-records into their DNS table for getting cool `.neu.ro` domain names!).
 See [./gcp](./gcp) for details.
-Thanks @artem-yushkovsky for setting this up! :cowboy_hat_face:
+Thanks [@artem-yushkovsky](https://github.com/artem-yushkovsky) for setting this up! :cowboy_hat_face:

 ```bash
 $ kubectl -n mlflow get all